 Diagnostics for everyone

-Researchers from the Max Planck Institute of Colloids and Interfaces in Potsdam present a cost-effective machine for the production of microarrays.
-These are indispensable for the research of new vaccines.
+Researchers from the Max Planck Institute of Colloids and Interfaces in Potsdam have developed a cost-effective machine for the production of microarrays.
+For this device, which can be used to apply test molecules on microchips, they have used components of a commercially available laser engraver.
+The system for the production of microarrays, which are indispensable for the research into new vaccines, only costs 200 euros.

 Microarrays are state-of-the-art tools in molecular biology that enable the rapid and parallel diagnosis of various diseases.
 Therefore, they are indispensable for the development of new vaccines.
 Like a computer chip, microarrays contain a lot of information in the smallest space.
 Microarrays contain thousands of different biomolecules on a surface of a few square centimeters, which can be analyzed in a single experiment.
 The production of such microarrays has been very expensive and required complex machinery.

 Therefore, the research group of Felix Loeffler develops cost-effective processes and researches novel technologies for the chemical production of microarrays.
 Similar to the principle of a typewriter, a laser can transfer small polymer nanosheets, containing certain colors or chemical building blocks, in finely defined dot patterns.
 Subsequently, these molecules can chemically react to complex artificial structures, representing, for example, parts of a pathogen.
 These microarrays are then used for vaccine research or blood testing.
 So far, however, this technique could only be used by a few specialists.